 - University-designated holiday(s)

-* The university is closed for Winter Break the week between Christmas Eve and New Year's Day.
-These are not considered holidays for compensation purposes, unless explicitly identified as a holiday above.
+* The university is closed for Winter Recess the week between Christmas Eve and New Year's Day.
+These are not considered holidays for compensation purposes.

 Time Off for Holidays